networknt/light-doc/content/concern/client.md

 frameworks support HTTP2 natively and we want to take advantage on the client side as well.

-In looking for Java HTTP clients that support HTTP 2.0, I was stuck there as none of the them support it gracefully.
-Some are partial support and most of them require you to put a version of jar file in the command line so work with Java 8.
+In looking for Java HTTP clients that support HTTP 2.0, we were stuck there as none of the them support it gracefully.
+Some are partial support and most of them require you to put -Xbootclasspath with a specific version of jar file per JDK in the command line in order to work with Java 8.
 Everybody seems to waiting for Java 9 to come out but we cannot use it on production until it is ready.

 Given above situations, I decided to implement my own Http2Client based on what we have in Undertow.
 I have proposed the idea to implement a generic Http2Client